 – The Arkon

-Once during an Indian coconut harvest, a farmer, tired from his day’s work of chopping down fruit, slumped down in the shade of a tree to enjoy a coconut.
-Upon splitting it open, he found inside a message from God.
-The writing was plainly visible for anyone to see, spelt out in the two halves of oily white meat.
-The implications of such an experience could only have been one of the following: the first is that the Supreme Being has no qualms about revealing his Divine Will in the contents of mere palm fruit, any more than in a whirlwind or through an oracle.
-The second is that the farmer’s senses produced an inaccurate image of what he saw in the fruit lining.
-It’s anybody’s guess as to which it really was.
-But regardless of whatever information was contained in the coconut, the moral of the story is that whilst miracles are known to happen, it can also be said that people regularly see things which are not there.
+Once during an Indian coconut harvest, a farmer, tired from his day’s work of gathering fruit, slumped down in the shade of a tree to enjoy a coconut.
+Upon splitting it open, he found inside a message from his Hindu god, Vishnu.
+The Brahmic writing was clear for anyone to see, plainly spelt out in the two halves of white meat.
+But the implications of this experience can only be one of the following: either the Supreme Being has no qualms about revealing his Divine Will in the contents of mere palm fruit, or the farmer’s senses produced an inaccurate image of what he saw in the coconut.
+It’s anyone’s guess as to which it really was, but in any case, the moral of the story is that whilst miracles are known to happen, it can also be said that people regularly see things which aren’t there.

-All people are enclosed within the limits of their own consciousness, and cannot directly step outside those limits any more than they can step outside of their own skin.
-From within the confines of this consciousness, people interact with what is called “reality”, but it should be noted that without the perceptions that we bring to bear on the world, there would be no reality as we understand it.
-Reality itself depends on the existence of an observer within a framed perspective.
-Outside of this frame of sensual perception exists what could be termed an “absolute”, a vast aggregate that eludes human apprehension, much like what transpires in the far reaches of space is invisible to the naked eye.
-Contemplating the idea of an absolute as the sum total of all tangible and intangible material in the universe is a first step towards conceptualizing the infinite number of things that exist outside of your frame of awareness.
+All people are enclosed within the limits of their consciousness, and can’t step outside them any more than they can step outside their own skin.
+From within the confines of this consciousness people are said to interact with “reality”, but without our perceptual systems, there wouldn’t even be a reality as we understand it.
+“Reality” depends on the existence of an observer within a framed perspective.
+Outside of this frame of perception exists what could be termed an “absolute” – a vast aggregate that eludes human apprehension, much like how events in the far reaches of space are invisible to the naked eye.
+To ponder the idea of the absolute is a first step towards conceptualizing the infinite number of things that exist outside your awareness.
 It then follows that what we call “reality” is simply the result of an interaction between something limited, like our perceptions, and the absolute that stands outside it.
 Without that frame, all of life would be the same experience to all living things.
 The direct experience of a human being would be the same as that of a cat.
-Yet a man and a cat, even when inhabiting a shared physical space, live in completely different worlds.
-Hence, reality may have multiple levels of existence, but it is the perceptual frame that someone stands within that creates their outlook on it.
-We look at the world through a narrowing lens, seeing only slices of it at any one time, and even then we have to narrow our lens even further down to the things relevant to us at any given moment.
+Yet a man and a cat live in completely different worlds, even when sharing the same physical space.
+Hence, reality may have multiple levels of existence, but it’s the perceptual frame that someone stands in that creates their outlook on it.
+We look at the world through a narrowing lens, seeing only slices of it at any one time, and even then we have to narrow our lens further to focus on the things relevant to us.
 As a result, many aspects of human experience are not direct.
-They are a kind of virtual reality, created by our senses and given substance by expectations, explanations and past impressions.
-The way a person steers, or is steered by these influences is what creates his perceptions of the world, which in turn acts as the centerpiece of his critical faculties.
+They are a kind of virtual reality, created by our senses and given substance by our past impressions, and the way a person is steered by these influences is what ultimately governs his critical faculties and perceptions.

 greekspeek for thought